abderhasan/radiologist_in_the_loop_ai/README.md

 ### Sample data for labeling

 Having calculated the least confidence scores, we will now select the top *N* samples that will be labeled by the domain expert (i.e., radiologist).
 To accomplish this, you can execute the `select_data.py` script; in this script, the first *50* samples are selected, but you can change the number of samples you would like to select.

+### Add new labeled data to the training dataset

+In the previous step, you selected a sample of data and labeled it.
+These newly labeled images would now be added to your existing training dataset.
+Let's say you chose 50 images to label.
+If your training data initially contained *2* images, after adding the newly labeled images, your training dataset should now have a total of *52* images.